Mboalab/Improve-a-digital-Sthetoscope-app/December-March-Contributions/Ufuoma Ejite/Task1.md

 # Designing a Logo for the Project

-The goal of this task is branding the digital stethoscope app.
+The goal of this task is to brand the digital stethoscope app.

 ## Activites Completed:
 - Collected relevant and contextualised information about the project to enable the design of a logo.